We know too well that in order to succeed online we need to create great sharable and linkable content.

-That content is the huge asset we should be re-using again and again.
-Here are 25 ideas for you to start doing that right now:
+That content is the huge asset we should be re-using again and again on social media and your own site.

 Content Re-Packaging Ideas

-Content re-packaging is one of my favorite ways to market content.
+Content re-packaging is one of my favorite ways to market content and promote my website.
 It creates so many new opportunities and marketing channels that you find yourself constantly inspired!